 See Where the Wild Things Are

 Go exploring at the Dunwoody Nature Center and see what all you can find.
 From butterflies to salamanders, you never know what friendly creatures you might discover.
 Aside from wildlife, there are so many cool features at the park for you to check out.
-You can lay in their hammock garden, go on a hike, play the piano, go inside a real-life teepee, and so much more.
+You can lay in their hammock garden, swim in Wildcat Creek, go on a hike, get musical on the piano, play on their playgrounds and so much more.

 Can We Play Now?